-The financial statements of the Plan are presented using the accrual method of accounting in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
+The financial statements of the Plan are presented using the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").

 2. Use of estimates

 The preparation of financial statements in conformity with U.S. GAAP requires Plan management to make estimates and assumptions that affect certain reported amounts of net assets available for benefits at the date of the financial statements, the changes in net assets available for benefits during the reporting period and, when applicable, the disclosure of contingent assets and liabilities at the date of the financial statements.
 Key estimates include determination of the fair value of investments.
 Actual results may differ from estimates and assumptions made.